QEF/q-e/CPV/Doc/user_guide.md

 the input file, that is formatted like the `.pos` file.
 The units are the usual Hartree atomic units (note again that the velocity in the pw code differs by a factor of 2).

-The `prefix.for` file is formatted like the previous two and has Hartree atomic units too.
+The `prefix.for` file is formatted like the previous two.
+Contains the computed forces and has Hartree atomic units too.
 It is written only if `tprnfor = .true.` is set in the input file.

-The file `prefix.evp` has one line per step printed and contains some thermodynamic data.
+The file `prefix.evp` has one line per printed step and contains some thermodynamic data.
 The first line of the file names the columns:
 ```
 #   nfi    time(ps)        ekinc        T\_cell(K)     Tion(K)          etot               enthal               econs               econt          Volume        Pressure(GPa